Marsala, the color of the year

 … and gray is so fascinating.
 While gray alone may look like the scenery somewhere in the coal mining and steal production of the Rhein-Ruhr area on a rainy day it is also a great canvas for nearly endless colors, and combined with with white and black it can become elegance pure.

 This year’s color is marsala, nice name for what used to be called dusty burgundy.
-Combine marsala with gray as a modern version of the old classics of gray and red (here, here), gray and blush, fuchsia or pink (here).
+Combine marsala with gray as a modern version of the old classics of gray and red, gray and blush, or the combination of gray and fuchsia or pink.
 Admittedly, this color combination of marsala and gray screams a little bit winter, but – that’s what we have right now, right?

 Another of this year’s fashion colors is lucite green.
 Again this color goes great with the dark gray of my tweed winter skirt as you can see in the photo above.
 In spring/summer, this sweater will look great with a light gray – called ice gray, which is also one of 2015’s spring colors.